-"They're almost unable to reason logically about environmental problems because they keep bumping into this cultural concept," Cuddington said.
+"They're almost unable to reason logically about environmental problems because they keep bumping into this cultural concept," Cuddington says.
 "It's influencing their thought processes."

 While it is tempting to blame Walt Disney, given the balance-of-nature theme in The Lion King (where it is called the "circle of life"), the concept can be traced back to the beginnings of Western thought.
-Herodotus, the ancient Greek who is widely considered the first historian, "describes the relationship between predator and prey species," Cuddington said.
-"He calls it wonderful that they're exactly balanced — that the predators never eat too many of the prey."
+Herodotus, the ancient Greek who is widely considered the first historian, "describes the relationship between predator and prey species," Cuddington says.
+"He calls it wonderful that they're exactly balanced—that the predators never eat too many of the prey."

 The staying power of this idea became clear when she asked students in her introduction to ecology course, "Do you think a predator could ever drive a prey species to extinction?"

-"You get the sense from their responses that the cheetah and the antelope meet out on the savannah, shake paws or hooves and say, ‘Make sure there are enough of you to eat, and we'll make sure you don't go extinct.
+"They uniformly answer no—even though it does happen all the time," she says.
+"You get the sense from their responses that the cheetah and the antelope meet out on the savannah, shake paws or hooves, and say: 'Make sure there are enough of you to eat, and we'll make sure you don't go extinct.
 Deal?'
 That's the level of reasoning they have about the predator-prey dynamic."

 Zimmerman believes such findings may explain why it has been so difficult to forge a consensus on combating climate change, in spite of widespread predictions of unprecedented events such as the melting of the polar ice cap.
-"People think, ‘Everything will be OK.
-It'll all balance out in the end,'" she said.
+"People think: 'Everything will be OK.
+It'll all balance out in the end,'" she says.

 This muddying of the metaphorical waters is hardly conducive to intelligent consideration of the environmental challenges we face.
 As Stevens wrote in 1990: "The real question, ecologists say, is which sort of human interventions should be promoted and which opposed."
 The "balance of nature" idea, with its implication that the natural world would revert to a peaceful, idyllic state of man simply kept his hands off, does not lend itself to a serious exploration of that question.

-The first step in solving this problem, the authors of the study contend, is educating the educators — specifically, middle-school and high-school teachers, many of whom are currently spreading misinformation.
-"Perhaps if they really understood the concepts (of contemporary ecology), they can teach them to kids before their minds are totally locked," Zimmerman said.
+The first step in solving this problem, the authors of the study contend, is educating the educators—specifically, middle school and high school teachers, many of whom are currently spreading misinformation.
+"Perhaps if they really understood the concepts (of contemporary ecology), they can teach them to kids before their minds are totally locked," Zimmerman says.

-"If we better educate our science teachers, hopefully they will better educate our science students," Cuddington agreed.
+"If we better educate our science teachers, hopefully they will better educate our science students," Cuddington agrees.
 "I don't know what is required in terms of changing instructional techniques.
-But certainly the first step is to make sure students are getting accurate information — regardless of whether or not they take it in."
+But certainly the first step is to make sure students are getting accurate information—regardless of whether or not they take it in."